3BK/MAM_SL/README.md

 # scan.target.py
-The purpose of scan.target is to scan a Maximo target using Python3, Selenium and Chrometo produce a json measurement file for a timeseries database such as influxdb or equivalent.
+The purpose of scan.target is to scan a Maximo target using Python3, Selenium and Chrome to produce a json measurement file for a timeseries database such as influxdb or equivalent.

 ## Expected result
 ```